nodeGame/nodegame/README.md

 All source codes of all repositories of nodeGame and related projects are available at the web page: https://github.com/nodeGame

-## Contribute

-Any help is always appreciated, however please keep the our default [Code Conventions](http://javascript.crockford.com/code.html) in mind.
+Code contributions are welcome, please keep in mind default [Code Conventions](http://javascript.crockford.com/code.html).

 ## License